Spectrum of the $\bar{\partial}$-Laplace operator on zero forms for the quantum quadric $\mathcal{O}_q(\textbf{Q}_N)$: The Heckenberger--Kolb calculi and the K ahler structure

 \end{proof}

 In the following lemma we give the existence of a K\"ahler structure for the Heckenberger--Kolb calculus over the quantum quadric $\cO_q(\textbf{Q}_N)$.
 Since the space of coinvariants $\mbox{}^{co(L_S)}\Phi(\Om^{(1,1)})$ is a 1-dimensional vector space (see for example \cite[\textsection 3.3]{FRK}) it can be shown that this K\"ahler form is up to scalar equal to the K\"ahler form given in \cite[\textsection 5]{MM}.
+The following lemma is proven in \cite{MM} in a general context, but for the convenience of the reader we give a different proof for $\cO_q(\mathbf{Q}_N)$ using basic computations.

 \begin{lem} A K\"ahler form is given by

 For $i=1,\ldots,N-2$ we denote $e^{+}_i:= [\del z_{i+1,N}]$ and $e^{-}_{i}:= q^{-\rho_{i+1}}[\adel z_{N,i+1}]$, then

 and there exist polynomials $f_{I,J}(q) \in \mathbb{C}[q,q^{-1}]$ such that